chrystalchern/xara-docs/source/launch.rst

 The design of the interface was guided by the demands of the |BRACE2| project, for which a suitably *reliable* and *performant* solution was not available.

+.. py:module:: xara
+   :synopsis: A Python interface to the OpenSees finite element framework.

 .. toctree::
    :hidden: